-For a graphical view of Laparoscopic Duodenal Switch click here.
+For a comparison of Laparoscopic Duodenal Switch click here.

 Dr. Ara Keshishian would prefer to help you understand the extent of your particular case, and how different surgical options may have more benefits than others.
 If you have questions, he is glad to answer them and help you understand your options.
 Educating our patients is one of our highest priorities.

 When it comes to your health, having experience is key.
-Dr. Ara Keshishian has performed more 2,000 Duodenal Switch procedures using the method described by Dr. Douglas Hess (percentage based method blog) and more than 500 revisions from other Weight Loss Surgeries such as RNY Gastric Bypass, Adjustable Gastric Band, and Sleeve Gastrectomy to Duodenal Switch over the last 17 years of private practice.
+Dr. Ara Keshishian has performed over 2,000 Duodenal Switch procedures using the method described by Dr. Douglas Hess (percentage based method blog) and more than 500 revisions from other Weight Loss Surgeries such as RNY Gastric Bypass, Adjustable Gastric Band, and Sleeve Gastrectomy to Duodenal Switch over the last 18 years of private practice.